 The AGC Group calculates costs for employee retirement benefits and obligations based on actuarial assumptions of the returns on pension funds and a specific discount rate.
 If the actuarial assumptions and results diverge substantially because of deterioration in the market environment for pension fund management, future costs for retirement benefits will increase, and this may seriously impact the AGC Group's performance and financial position.

-Information systems are now playing an extremely important role in the AGC Group's business activities, and the AGC Group strives to protect its information assets, such as systems and data.
-Nevertheless, if important operations are interrupted or confidential data is leaked and so forth due to a disaster, attack by a hacker or computer virus, unauthorized access, or other unforeseen situation, it may have a significant impact on the AGC Group's performance and financial position.
+With the importance of information systems in the AGC Group's business activities increasing dramatically, the Group is striving to protect information assets such as systems and data.
+The Group is also taking measures to prevent security incidents and minimize their impact if they occur.
+However, the interruption of important operations or leakage of confidential data due to disasters, cyberattacks, unauthorized access, or other unforeseen circumstances may significantly impact the AGC Group's performance and financial position.

 ＜Long-term risks＞ 1.
 Responding to climate change issues

 Since the Paris Agreement was reached in 2015, the trend toward decarbonization has been accelerating, and energy-related policies and regulations are expected to become stricter, while social demands for companies to achieve net zero greenhouse gas emissions are increasing.
 With this risk in mind, the AGC Group has set its vision for 2050 to "aim for net zero emissions from our own business activities and contribute to the realization of net zero carbon worldwide through our products and technologies".
 To realize its vision for 2050, the AGC Group will strive to implement measures to reduce greenhouse gas emissions according to the source of emissions, such as the development of manufacturing technologies and facilities with low greenhouse gas emissions.
 At the same time, the Group will take this item as an important opportunity to expand sales of products that save or create energy throughout their life cycle and to build business models that contribute to the spread of renewable energy.